PDF Privacy: What Happens to Files on Free Online Tools

 What the Network tab reveals

-We tested several popular free PDF tools with a clearly labelled test document and monitored network traffic.
-What we found was illuminating:
+When building keptlocal, I tested several popular free PDF tools with a clearly labelled test document and monitored network traffic.
+What I found was not surprising, but it was clarifying:

 None of this is illegal, and in most cases it is disclosed somewhere in the policy documents.
 But it is very different from the "private and secure" marketing language that most tools use.